Categories

 Between 1980 and 1990, the number plummeted to a mere 10 in 2000, after which it was declared extinct in 2011.
 In the 1950s, after a Chinese scientist claimed that the rhino horn had medicinal values that could cure cancer; the species was hunted in large numbers for their horns.

-Due to its high alkaline content, the horn was also said to be effective in detecting poisons, thus increasing its value of the horn.
+Due to its high alkaline content, the horn was also said to be effective in detecting poisons, thus increasing the value of the horn.
 In addition to this, Rhino horns were also used to build ceremonial knife handles called the Janbiya and were known to symbolize wealth and status due to their cost.

 The western black rhino has been declared officially extinct.